Titantek/ada-outlier-datastory/content.md

 </div>

 {: .box-note}
-   To compare Wikipedia's structure between 2007 and 2024, we calculate how similar articles are to those they link to.
-Each article is represented as a vector using two methods: Node2Vec, which captures the graph structure, and Sentence-BERT, which analyzes textual content.
-The similarity between two articles is the average of these two methods.

-{: .box-note}
    To compare wikipedia's structure between 2007 and 2024, we compute the similarity between articles based on their content and structure.
 We use two methods: `Node2Vec`, which captures the graph structure, and `Sentence-BERT`, which analyzes textual content.
 We will observe the evolution of both structural and content-based similarity between articles in 2007 and 2024 and then combine them to get the similarity score of each article.
    \
    \